Final Corridor Study Report

 City Council Hearing

-City Council will hold a public hearing on February 4th at 6:30 PM on the 5th-Ridge-McIntire Multimodal Corridor Study.
+City Council held a public hearing on February 4th at 6:30 PM.

 5th – Ridge – McIntire Multimodal Corridor Study (Dec 16, 2018)